nawarian/The-PHP-Website/source/_posts_en/3-you-thought-you-knew-php-generators.blade.md

-would be the same as the one calling `PeopleType.php` and by yielding those requirements a `Resolver` would understand they need the exact same entity and optimize the REST/SOAP/MongoDB request to fetch only necessary fields, only once.
+would be the same as the one calling `PeopleType.php` and by yielding those requirements a `Resolver` would understand they need the exact same entity and optimize the REST/SOAP/MongoDB request to fetch only necessary fields once.